GET AN INSTANT REFERRAL ONLINE or CALL (866) 303-8303

 Requirements

-There are certain individuals who would qualify for the green card marriage process.
-Here is a list of qualification requirements:
+Only certain individuals qualify for the marriage-based green card process.
+Below are the key eligibility requirements:

-• Must be married to a US Citizen or a US Lawful Permanent Resident
+• The marriage must be to a U.S. Citizen or Lawful Permanent Resident (LPR).

-• Marriage must be a legitimate marriage – not entered into solely for the purpose of obtaining a green card.
-Additionally, any prior marriages must be terminated prior to the current marriage.
+• The marriage must be legitimate, meaning it was not entered into solely to obtain a green card.
+Any prior marriages must be legally terminated before the current marriage.

-• Foreign spouse must have entered into the US legally (via a visa or I-94, etc.) and still have proof of entering the U.S. legally.
+• The foreign spouse must have entered the U.S. legally (e.g., with a visa or I-94) and retain proof of lawful entry, even if the visa or I-94 has expired.

-• Canadian citizens often are not required to provide proof or legal entry; however, if proof is available, it is to be provided.
+• Canadian citizens typically are not required to present proof of entry, but if available, it should be provided.

-• The US Citizen or US Lawful Permanent Resident entering into the marriage must not have any arrests or convictions involving violence or sexual offenses against a minor.
+• The U.S. Citizen or LPR spouse must not have any arrests or convictions involving violence or sexual offenses against a minor, as outlined by the Adam Walsh Child Protection and Safety Act.

-• The foreign spouse must not have committed any Crimes of Moral Turpitude.
+• The foreign spouse must not have committed any Crimes Involving Moral Turpitude (CIMT) or other offenses that could render them inadmissible.

 • Petition for Alien Relative (USCIS Form I-130)